As a dedicated carnivore lifestyle devotee, I’m always stocked on pork, which has been my basic kitchen staple for years.

 A pork belly is a boneless cut of pork.
 Contrary to the name, the belly doesn’t come from the pig’s stomach but from the underside after removing the loin and spareribs.
 It comes from the part of the pig that runs on the belly and surrounds the stomach.

 Pork belly has a rich flavor and is served in small portions.
-It’s the most tender when cooked with a slow method, such as braising.
+It’s the most tender with a slow cooking method, such as braising.
 You can also roast it, smoke, sear, or use it to make homemade bacon.

 5. Pork Shoulder Chops